 3—Shoulder pain limits participation in physical activities or sports

 Active individuals and athletes who can not participate in the activities or sports they love should see an orthopedic specialist.
 Their pain and the injury that is causing will be accurately diagnosed and effectively treated so they can recover in an appropriate amount of time.
 The field of sports medicine is more advanced than ever.
 Numerous nonsurgical and surgical treatment options are now available.

 4—Shoulder pain is associated with internal and external rotation movements

 Internal (towards the body) and external (away from the body) movements are controlled by the rotator cuff tendons.
 When these movements cause pain or when these movements can not be performed, an orthopedic specialist should be seen.
 A rotator cuff strain or tear may be causing the pain.

 Seeking Treatment for Shoulder Pain

 If you are experiencing shoulder pain and would like a treatment solution, please contact our office to make an appointment with one of our orthopedic specialists.
 Our office representatives can be reached M-F during normal working hours.
-We have locations in Wayne, Clifton and Englewood, NJ.
+We have locations in Wayne, Paramus and Englewood, NJ.

 High Mountain Orthopedics specializes in bone, joint and muscle injuries, including shoulder injuries.
 Dr. William Matarese, Dr. Tony Wanich and Dr. Sherwin Su have over 25 years of combined experienced treating orthopedic and sports injuries.
 Our practice uses a multi-disciplinary approach that includes on-site physical therapy and activity modification.
 If surgery is necessary, our team utilizes the latest advancements in Minimally Invasive and Arthroscopic procedures to expedite the healing process.
 If you are suffering from a bone, joint or muscle injury – contact our offices today!